Harshavardhanreddy11/AI_Lab_2023-24/Ex.No4Alphabetapruning.md

 # Ex.No: 4   Implementation of Alpha Beta Pruning
-### DATE:  7/9/2024
+### DATE:
-### REGISTER NUMBER : 212222060012
+### REGISTER NUMBER : 212221040184
 ### AIM:
-Write a Alpha beta pruning algorithm to find the optimal value of MAX Player from the given graph.
+Write a Alpha beta pruning algorithm to find the optimal value of MAX Player from the given gĀraph.
 ### Steps:
 1. Start the program
 2. Initially  assign MAX and MIN value as 1000 and -1000.